Introduction

 In this post, we demonstrated how to use Pathfinder to simulate movement in a subway station.
 The model and results show:

-- The use of sources makes it possible to simulate passengers exiting trains at specified time intervals.
-Sources also support the continuous entry of passengers to the station.
+- The use of Occupant Sources makes it possible to simulate passengers exiting trains at specified time intervals.
+Occupant Sources also support the continuous entry of passengers to the station.

-- The flow of passengers and use of stairs and escalators was consistent with the expected behavior.
+- The flow of passengers and the use of stairs and escalators were consistent with the expected behavior.

 - Peak flow rates on stairs approached the expected SFPE maximum flow rates.

-Since this is a new area of application of Pathfinder, we would appreciate comments and suggestions from pedestrian movement engineers.
+Since this is a newer area of application of Pathfinder, we would appreciate comments and suggestions from pedestrian movement engineers.
 Please contact support@thunderheadeng.com.

 IMO.
 2007.
 “IMO Guidelines for Evacuation Analysis for New and Existing Passenger Ships.”
 4 Albert Embankment, London, Great Britain: International Maritime Organization.